 When and where do I pick up my diploma?

-After the ceremony please remember to pick up your diploma from the tables along the Ped Mall on the west side of College Hall prior to 1 p.m.
+After the ceremony please remember to pick up your diploma from the tables along the Ped Mall entrance to College Hall (if indoors, the east wall of the arena) prior to 1 p.m.
 Additional information about diploma distribution is available on the Registrar's website.

 Commencement weekend brunch tickets